-4. Plain Time Reversal
+4. Plain time reversal

-Fig. 7 shows the plain TRM output for a 200 baud/2-PSK packet, postprocessed as described below regarding Fig. 8.
+Figure 7 shows the plain TRM output for a 200 baud/2-PSK packet, postprocessed as described below regarding Fig. 8.
 Pulse shapes for time reversal were obtained by directly observing the response to the single pulse that precedes each packet (see Sec.
-IV.A).
-The plot shows remarkably stable behaviour of the real part of the TRM output, $\operatorname{Re}\{z(n)\}\)$, over the packet duration.
-Although the figure depicts one of the lowest-MSE packets in the MREA'04 data set (see also Fig. 6), TRM performance was found to be similarly stable in several other processed packets, which is somewhat unexpected given that the source was moving throughout much of the experiment, albeit at speeds not exceeding about 1.5 m/s.
-This contrasts with results reported by Flynn et al.17, where the collapse of plain TRM within 1 or 2 seconds of probe transmission motivated the development of DDPPC.
+IV A).
+The plot shows quite stable behavior of the real part of the TRM output, $\text{Re}\{z(n)\}$, over the packet duration.
+TRM performance was found to be similarly stable in several other processed packets, which is somewhat unexpected given that the source was moving throughout much of the experiment, albeit at speeds not exceeding about 1.5 m/s.
+This contrasts with results reported by Flynn et al.,17 where the collapse of plain TRM within 1 or 2 s of probe transmission motivated the development of DDPPC.
 The discrepancy may be attributed to the higher symbol rates (more than 2 kbaud) and denser multipath profile in that experiment, which probably translate into longer matched filters (probes) with less stable coefficients.